What is accreditation?

-East Central College most recently received reaffirmation of continued accreditation with the Higher Learning Commission in 2011.
+East Central College most recently received a designation of Accredited – On Notice with the Higher Learning Commission in 2018.
 East Central College first earned accreditation from the Higher Learning Commission of the North Central Association in 1976.
 Since that time, the College has maintained a history of accreditation and engagement with the HLC.

 What is the Higher Learning Commission?